isc-projects/kea/doc/sphinx/arm/hooks.rst

 either from the client's request packet or from the server's response packet.
 Use with caution as this might affect server performance.
 The custom format can not be used for control channel commands.
-Two parameters can be used towards this goal, either combined or together:
+Two parameters can be used towards this goal, either together or separately:

 -  ``request-parser-format`` - evaluated parsed expression used to extract and log data from the incoming packet